-- our beliefs regarding the market and demand for our products or the component products we resell; - our ability to collect the damages awarded to us by jury verdict in our trial with Samsung; - our ability to develop and launch new products that are attractive to the market and stimulate customer demand for these products; - our plans relating to our intellectual property, including our goals of monetizing, licensing, expanding and defending our patent portfolio; - our expectations and strategies regarding outstanding legal proceedings and patent reexaminations relating to our intellectual property portfolio; - specific and overall impacts of the coronavirus disease ("COVID-19") pandemic on our financial condition and results of operations; - our expectations with respect to any strategic partnerships or other similar relationships we may pursue; - the competitive landscape of our industry; - general market, economic and political conditions; - our business strategies and objectives; - our expectations regarding our future operations and financial position, including revenues, costs and prospects, and our liquidity and capital resources, including cash flows, sufficiency of cash resources, efforts to reduce expenses and the potential for future financings; - our ability to remediate any material weakness, maintain effective internal control over financial reporting; and - the impact of the above factors and other future events on the market price and trading volume of our common stock.
+- our beliefs regarding the market and demand for our products or the component products we resell; - our ability to collect any damages awarded to us under an EDTX Court Judgment following the jury verdict entered in our favor and against Samsung; - our ability to develop and launch new products that are attractive to the market and stimulate customer demand for these products; - our plans relating to our intellectual property, including our goals of monetizing, licensing, expanding and defending our patent portfolio; - our expectations and strategies regarding outstanding legal proceedings and patent reexaminations relating to our intellectual property portfolio; - our expectations with respect to any strategic partnerships or other similar relationships we may pursue; - the competitive landscape of our industry; - general market, economic and political conditions; - our business strategies and objectives; - our expectations regarding our future operations and financial position, including revenues, costs and prospects, and our liquidity and capital resources, including cash flows, sufficiency of cash resources, efforts to reduce expenses and the potential for future financings; - our ability to remediate any material weakness, maintain effective internal control over financial reporting; and - the impact of the above factors and other future events on the market price and trading volume of our common stock.

 All forward-looking statements reflect management's present assumptions, expectations and beliefs regarding future events and are subject to known and unknown risks, uncertainties and other factors that could cause actual results to differ materially from those expressed in or implied by any forward-looking statements.
 These risks and uncertainties include those described under "Risk Factors" in Part II, Item 1A of this report.
 In light of these risks and uncertainties, our forward-looking statements should not be relied on as predictions of future events.
-Additionally, many of these risks and uncertainties are currently elevated by and may or will continue to be elevated by and may or will continue to be elevated by the COVID-19 pandemic.
 All forward-looking statements reflect our assumptions, expectations and beliefs only as of the date they are made, and except as required by law, we undertake no obligation to revise or update any forward-looking statements for any reason.

-The following MD&A should be read in conjunction with our condensed consolidated financial statements and the related notes included in Part I, Item 1 of this report, as well as our Annual Report on Form 10-K for our fiscal year ended December 31, 2022 filed with the SEC.
+The following MD&A should be read in conjunction with our condensed consolidated financial statements and the related notes included in Part I, Item 1 of this report, as well as our 2022 Annual Report.
 All information presented herein is based on our fiscal calendar, and references to particular years, quarters, months or periods refer to our fiscal years ended in January or December and the associated quarters, months and periods of those fiscal years.
 Each of the terms the "Company," "Netlist," "we," "us," or "our" as used herein refers collectively to Netlist, Inc. and its consolidated subsidiaries, unless otherwise stated.